Crossword Genius

 'role in shakespeare slip up dropping one pole' is the wordplay.

-'role in shakespeare' becomes 'lf' (I am not sure about this - if you are sure you should give a lot more credence to this answer).
+'role in shakespeare' becomes 'lf' (I am not sure about this - if you are sure you should believe this answer much more).

-'slip up' says the letters should be written in reverse (I've seen 'slipping up' mean this (in a down clue, letters go up)).
+'slip up' is a reversal indicator (I've seen 'slipping up' mean this (in a down clue, letters go up)).

 'dropping' indicates putting letters inside.